 This is the easiest way to spy on your competition on Facebook for free.
 Unfortunately, it has a limitation because the data you can see is very basic and for the last week only.

 But you can and you should dig deeper.
-If you’re thinking of some serious competitive analysis, then you’ll need the right tool for that.
-NapoleonCat gives you effortless, real time benchmarking.
+If you’re thinking of some serious social media competitive analysis, then you’ll need the right tool for that.
+NapoleonCat gives you effortless, real-time benchmarking.
 You can easily create a set of your competitors’ Facebook Pages and directly compare all KPIs and even set custom time periods – days, months, or even years.